Skip to Content

 Introduction

-Provided that you have met the prerequisites, you can download the example, build and package it, install it on a Harmony Private Agent, and use it in a project to connect to Dropbox and move files.
+Provided that you have met the prerequisites, you can download the example, build and package it, install it on a Jitterbit private agent, and use it in a project to connect to Dropbox and move files.

-The tutorial assumes that you are familiar with both Jitterbit and Harmony Cloud Studio.
-If you are not familiar with Cloud Studio, please review our Cloud Studio documentation, in particular the Cloud Studio Quick Start Guide.
+The tutorial assumes that you are familiar with both Jitterbit and Jitterbit Integration Studio.
+If you are not familiar with Integration Studio, please review our Integration Studio documentation, in particular the Integration Studio quick start guide.

 If you haven’t already, the first step is to clone the Dropbox connector from the GitHub repository.
 You can do that from the GitHub website or by running these commands: